 Get to the Root of the Issue

-Often times we men turn our frustrations into anger and can unintentionally take it out on those around us.
-If your husband seems to be angry with you over things that aren’t your fault, consider talking with him after he’s cooled down about what is triggering his anger.
+Often, men turn their frustrations into anger and can unintentionally take it out on those around them.
+If your husband seems angry with you over things that aren’t your fault, consider talking with him after he’s cooled down about what is triggering his anger.

-Often times, it’s that he’s feeling stressed out or disrespected.
-And it’s important you both can acknowledge where that is coming from.
-This will allow you both to have an honest conversation about how to make his, and ultimately your lives easier.
+Often, it’s that he’s feeling stressed out or disrespected.
+And it’s essential you both can acknowledge where that is coming from.
+This will allow you to have an honest conversation about how to make his and your lives easier.

 Consider Outside Help